maces/fastapi-htmx/README.md

 ```

 Note that:
-- The `construct_*` functions where added, they now return the data
+- The `construct_*` functions are added, they now return the data
-    - **`construct_root_page` gathers all variables specified needed for the root page, including partials**
+    - **`construct_root_page` gathers all variables specified needed for the root page, including those for partials**
-        - **This also means you must avoid naming conflicts across endpoints.**
+        - **This also means you must avoid naming conflicts across endpoints, so dicts can be merged.**
         - Costly operations can still be ignored, just use if statements in the template or similar
-- The decorators arguments where extended
+- The decorators arguments are extended
-    - The second argument is the template to use when the rewritten URL is used directly (new tab, navigation or reload)
+    - The second argument is the fullpage template which is used when the endpoint is called directly (new tab, navigation or reload)
-        - **Since `construct_root_page` gathers all the data for the whole page, the whole page can be returned to the client**
+        - **E.g. since `construct_root_page` gathers all the data for the whole page, the whole page can be returned to the client**
     - The other arguments are just to save some boilerplate code handling the [`HX-Request` header](https://htmx.org/attributes/hx-push-url/)
-        - **There is no need to use these arguments of the decorator, they are just for convenience.** If needed the endpoint can be used for the logic as well.
+        - **There is no need to use the arguments for the constructor functions, they are just for convenience.** If needed the endpoint can be used for the logic as well.
 Especially if no URL rewriting is needed.

 For the above code to work the `my_app/templates/index.jinja2` needs to be changed as well.
 The changes are in the button and target div.
 Changed root page `my_app/templates/index.jinja2`: